darkhelmet/verboselogging/posts/most-dangerous-programming-errors-25-21.md

 #### [22.
 Allocation of Resources Without Limits or Throttling](http://cwe.mitre.org/data/definitions/770.html)

 This one can be fun.
-Blindly forking (or creating threads) without any concept of how many times you’ve forked (or how many threads are out there).
+Blindly forking (or creating threads) without any concept of how many times you've forked (or how many threads are out there).
 Stuff like that.
-Another example given is check that a length is greater than zero…but that’s it.
+Another example given is check that a length is greater than zero…but that's it.
 What if the length is `INT_MAX`?
 Are you going to `malloc` that shit?

 ### Ways around it

 #### Have limits.
 Obey them.

-If you can only handle 500 connections, make sure your app doesn’t deal with more than that.
+If you can only handle 500 connections, make sure your app doesn't deal with more than that.
 If you are working with threads, use a thread pool to cap the max number of threads.
 Have a memory pool that you can reuse instead of blindly allocating memory every time.